 Individuals interested in becoming a federal corrections officer must be no older than age 36, unless they possess previous law enforcement experience.
 A bachelor's degree is also required, unless the applicant has more than three years of experience in social work, law enforcement or a related field.
 Candidates seeking employment in higher-salaried entry-level positions must meet minimum postgraduate hours in fields such as criminal justice or a related field.

 Since this job is physically and mentally exhausting, candidates may be subject to extensive inquiries into their medical histories.
 They must be physically fit because the job requires the patrol of facility grounds and the restraint of inmates when necessary.

 Correctional officers primarily maintain security and oversee inmate life to prevent escapes, fights and other problems.
 Their jobs may include searching cells for contraband, resolving inmate disputes and disciplining inmates.
 Officers also routinely inspect the facility for fire hazards and that no doors, windows or other things have been tampered with.
 Mail and visitors are also inspected for banned items.

 Employment Outlook and Salary Information

-Jobs for correctional officers were predicted to grow 5% between 2012 and 2022, according to the BLS.
+Jobs for correctional officers were predicted to decline between 2019 and 2029, according to the BLS.
 Although there will be some growth due to population increases, budget cuts and decreasing crime rates will slow the demand for workers in the field.
-As of May 2013, the BLS listed the average annual salary of correctional officers working for the federal government at $53,240.
+As of May 2020, the BLS listed the average annual salary of correctional officers working for the federal government at $59,390.